top of page

 What Is Terminal Tax?

 Terminal tax is the final tax payment for a financial year.
-It’s the amount you still owe after subtracting any tax you’ve already paid (like provisional tax or PAYE).
+It’s the amount you still owe after subtracting any tax you’ve already paid, like provisional tax or PAYE.
+Here are some key points to remember:

 • It’s based on your actual income for the year.